LOL poster

 The inciting incident occurs at 12 minutes when Lola discovers Chad cheated on her over the summer and is now dating another girl, shattering her romanticized view of their relationship..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Lola decides to move on from Chad and begins to see Kyle in a new romantic light, choosing to explore these feelings despite the risk to their friendship., moving from reaction to action.
+This illustrates the protagonist's commitment to Lola decides to move on from Chad and begins to see Kyle in a new romantic light, choosing to explore these feelings despite the risk to their friendship., moving from reaction to action.

 The Collapse moment at 73 minutes (75% through) represents the emotional nadir.
-Here, The Paris trip that was meant to bring Anne and Lola together instead becomes a disaster; Lola feels completely betrayed and alone, her relationship with Kyle seemingly over., reveals the protagonist at their lowest point.
+Here, The Paris trip that was meant to bring Anne and Lola together instead becomes a disaster; Lola feels completely betrayed and alone, her relationship with Kyle seemingly over., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 Lola and Anne have an honest conversation where both admit their mistakes and fears, choosing vulnerability over self-protection, embodying the theme stated earlier., demonstrating the transformation achieved throughout the journey.